Profinite rigidity witnessed by Dehn fillings of cusped hyperbolic 3-manifolds: Introduction

 The questions of profinite rigidity in seven of the eight geometries proposed by Thurston have been profoundly understood.
 For instance, $Sol$-manifolds are profinitely ``almost'' rigid \cite{GPS80}, but not profinitely rigid by \cite{Stebe,Fun13}; in fact, the profinite rigidity in $Sol$-manifolds can be reduced to a pure number-theoretic problem. \cite{Wil17}, together with \cite[Corollary 8.3]{Xu} for the bounded case, provides a complete profinite classification for orientable Seifert fibered spaces.
 Thus, the most challenging part in profinite rigidity of 3-manifolds is the hyperbolic case.

 Liu \cite{Liu23} first showed that the profinite completion of the fundamental group of a finite-volume hyperbolic 3-manifold (including both closed and cusped hyperbolic manifolds) determines its homeomorphism type up to finitely many possibilities.
 Yet, whether profinite rigidity holds generally in the hyperbolic case is still unknown.
 There are a few examples of profinitely rigid closed hyperbolic 3-manifolds, for instance the Weeks manifold \cite{BMRS20}, the $\mathrm{Vol(3)}$ manifold \cite{BR22}, and $0$-surgery of the knots ${6_2}$ and ${6_3}$ in the Rolfsen table by \cite{Cw22}.
-Some families of fibered hyperbolic 3-manifolds with cusps are also known to be profinitely rigid among all compact 3-manifolds.
-These examples include hyperbolic once-punctured torus bundles over $S^1$ by \cite{BRW17}, including the figure-eight knot complement \cite{BR20}; and hyperbolic four-punctured sphere bundles over $S^1$ by \cite{Cw24}, including the ``magic'' manifold.
-The proof of profinite rigidity for these families are actually based on the congruence omnipotence property of the corresponding mapping class groups.
+The results for these manifolds are even stronger.
+In fact, the fundamental groups of these manifolds are profinitely rigid among all finitely generated residually finite groups.
+As for cusped hyperbolic 3-manifolds, the figure-eight knot complement is proven to be profinitely rigid among all compact 3-manifolds by Bridson-Reid \cite{BR20}.